jpbecotte/bridge-agreements/conventions/cappelletti.md

 ## When not to use
 - opponent open strong 1NT (15-17 or 15-18 or 14-16)
 - when partner opens then opponent overcalls 1NT e.g. 1♦ - 1NT  and 1♦ - pass - pass - 1NT
-- when opponents opens 2NT
+- when opponent opens 2NT

 ♠♥♦♣